HalfSquare/MonteCarloSimulation/architecture_design/architecture-design.md

 We will also test our code on different operating systems once a week to ensure that our code is not just compatible with just one laptop / OS.

 ### 4.3 Process
-The process viewpoint identifies the individual processes that are interacting to complete the scenarios.The process architecture can control they deployment, starting, recovery, reconfiguration and shutdown of a system.
+The process viewpoint identifies the individual processes that are interacting to complete the scenarios.
+The process architecture can control the deployment, starting, recovery, reconfiguration, and shutdown of a system.
 The purpose of the process view is to capture the concurrency and reliability of the system, through the sequence and timing of certain communications.

 The concurrency present in the system can be associated with reading data used for running the Monte Carlo Simulation.
 The data read will be sourced from the simulation data file as well as the PID controller variables.

 ### 4.4 Physical
-For our project, the topology consists of only of one physical component.
+For our project, the topology consists of only one physical component.
 This component is a:
 * Field Laptop

 The field laptop will contain software which we will use in order to run our simulations.
-The software on the field laptop will read the data, customise data, run the simulations and create a graphical output.
+The software on the field laptop will read the data, customize data, run the simulations, and create a graphical output.

 ![Deployment Diagram](assets/Deployment_Diagram.png)